rahme/password-generator/README.md

 This website is intended to be used for creating secure password for uses for whatever needs they have.

 ## Authors and Acknowledgements
 This website was made with the help by Florin on Traversy Media.
-Florin helped with recomending higher level Javascript library syntax that allowed for condensed logic for the password generation.
+Florin helped with recomending higher level Javascript library syntax that allowed for condensed logic for the password generation. <br />
 Link to his video: https://www.youtube.com/watch?v=duNmhKgtcsI